sitemesh/sitemesh3/README.md

 ### Simplified Configuration

-Want to configure purely through Java code, through XML, through Spring, or maybe by convention?
+Want to configure purely through Java code, through XML, through Spring, or even by convention.
 It's your choice.
 And it's easy to plug in your own configuration mechanism.

+### Spring Boot AutoConfiguration Starter

+Use the Spring Boot Starter and be up and running in seconds.

 ### Offline Site Generation